yanosh-k/subfix/README.md

-# A front end for the mantas-done/subtitles library.
+# A front end for the [mantas-done/subtitles](https://github.com/mantas-done/subtitles) library.

-You can view hte online demo [here](https://subfix.yanosh.net/)
+You can view the online demo [here](https://subfix.yanosh.net/).